jamie-allen/cpu_caches/preso/presentation.md

 # SRAM
 .notes The number of circuits per datum means that SRAM can never be dense.

-* Requires 6-8 pieces of circuitry per datum
+* Requires 6-8 pieces of circuitry per datum, cannot be dense
 * Runs at a cycle rate, not quite measurable in time
+* Uses a relatively large amount of power for what it does
 * Data does not fade or leak, does not need to be refreshed/recharged

 !SLIDE transition=blindY
 # L0
 .notes Macro ops have to be decoded into micro ops to be handled by the CPU.
-Nehalem used L1 for macro ops decoding, but Sandy Bridge caches the uops (Micro-operations), boosting performance in tight code.
+Nehalem used L1 for macro ops decoding, but Sandy Bridge caches the uops (Micro-operations), boosting performance in tight code (small, highly profiled and optimized, can be secure, testable, easy to migrate).
 Not the same as the older "trace" cache, which stored uops in the order in which they were executed, which means lots of potential duplication.
 No duplication in the L0, storing only unique decode instructions.
+Hot loops are those where the program spends the majority of its time.

-* A decoded cache of the last 1536 microinstructions (~6kB)
+* A decoded cache of the last 1536 uops (~6kB)
 * Well-suited for hot loops
 * When in use, the CPU puts the L1 and decoder to "sleep" to save energy and minimize heat.

 !SLIDE transition=blindY
 # L1
 .notes Instructions are generated by the compiler, which knows rules for good code generation.
-Code has predictable patterns, & CPUs are good at recognizing them, helping pre-fetching.
-And spatial and temporal locality is good.
+Code has predictable patterns and CPUs are good at recognizing them, which helps pre-fetching.
+Spatial and temporal locality is good.
 Nehalem could load 128 bits per cycle, but Sandy Bridge can load double that because load and store address units can be interchanged - thus using 2 128-bit units per cycle instead of one.

 * Divided into data and instructions
 * 32K data, 32K instructions per core on a Sandy Bridge